 #10 Holden Colorado – 27 sales

-Despite a massive jump in sales in the month of March due to the news of the Holden brand looking to be axed, the Colorado ute saw a drop in sales in September, selling 111 units.
-With a 2.8L diesel engine, up to 147kW of power and a 3.5 tonne towing capacity, the Holden Colorado has plenty to offer for both work and play.
+Despite a massive jump in sales in the month of March 2020 due to the news of the Holden brand looking to be axed, the Colorado ute only sold 27 units in December.
+With its 2.8L diesel engine, up to 147kW of power and a 3.5 tonne towing capacity, the Holden Colorado has plenty to offer for both work and play.

 Coming in a single cab, crew cab or space cab, the Holden Colorado is available in a 4×2 or 4×4 drivetrain depending on the model.
 You can also choose from a two or four-seater model, ideal for when you only need to fit the tools, the family (or both) in the back.
-If you’re after something that’s a bit more ‘you’, Holden also offer a number of accessory packs, including the Tradie Pack, Black Pack, Farmer Pack, Rig Pack or the Xtreme Pack, meaning you can find something that suits both your driving style and lifestyle.
+If you’re after something that’s a bit more ‘you’, Holden also provides a number of accessory packs, including the Tradie Pack, Black Pack, Farmer Pack, Rig Pack or the Xtreme Pack, meaning you can find something that suits both your driving style and lifestyle.

 Which ute should I buy?

 While often considered the go-to for the worksite, the humble ute has merged lanes into the school run, the weekend adventure, as well as the casual Sunday drive, meaning it’s not just for tradies anymore.
 In saying that, there’s plenty of workhorses available for those on the tools, while luxury brands have also expanded their range to accommodate those who prefer a bit of extra storage space with their creature comforts.

 Regardless of which brand and model you’ve got your heart set on, it’s best to look into all of your options and keep an eye out for bargains, as you don’t want to be taken for a ride when it comes to the price tag.
 But you won’t be left waiting in the ute market.
 The only downside?
 You’ll be asked to help your mates move house.
 But if you can live with that, then a ute may be your next set of wheels.